Jeera futures expected to trade sideways to down: Angel Commodities

 Angel Commodities' report on Jeera

-Jeera Jul futures fall for the second day on Wednesday in profit booking from higher levels as physical demand drops.
-Exports demand has been good throughout the season.
-The jeera arrival in May is lower this year compared to last year.
+Jeera Jul futures fall for the third consecutive day on Thursday due to profit booking from higher levels as physical demand seems to be dropping.
+Exports demand has been good throughout the season which may have steadied on seasonal trend.

 Outlook